Tracked models / public scorecards

 The benchmark stack is live in beta.
 Preset models, webhook learning, replay imports, and style tracking are running now, while verified public result boards remain intentionally TBA until the data is clean enough to publish.

-Benchmark home
+Benchmark status

-Rank what actually works, not one blurred result.
+Rank what actually works.

 Public build